pedrotunin/go-jwt-auth/README.md

 3. Set up your PostgreSQL database:
     - Create a PostgreSQL database and user.
+    - Execute the sql/setup.sql script inside your database.
     - Configure the connection in your application by editing the `.env` file with the necessary database credentials.

     Example `.env` file: